LeonAndrade/LeonAndrade.github.io/README.md

 2010-12-03 |4404
 2011-11-29 |4313

-It seems december 2010 was a great month, with 7 out of the 10 days with most transactions!
+Looks like december 2010 was a great month, with 7 out of the 10 days with most transactions!
 Just for a sanity check, let's see if this is just a daily trend by taking the top transaction count on a weekly basis:

 ```sql